||Contact | A-Z Health Index | Events & Meetings|

 How do I choose a child safety seat?

 The American Academy of Pediatrics recommends that children ride rear-facing in an infant carrier or convertible car seat from birth until the child reaches the height and weight specified by the child safety seat manufacturer.
-Children should remain rear-facing until they are 2 years of age.
+Children should remain rear-facing until they are at least 2 years of age.

 After your child has outgrown his/her rear-facing car seat, he/she may ride in a forward-facing seat (combination seat or booster seat).
 A forward-facing seat with an internal harness should be used until the child reaches the harness weight limit indicated by the manufacturer.
 The minimum weight is 40 pounds.